gaultier/blog/detecting_goroutine_leaks_with_dtrace.md

 What to do then?
 Well, as always, DTrace comes to the rescue.
 Let's track the creation and deletion of goroutines in our function.
 If there are more created goroutines than deleted ones, we have a leak.

+## What is a goroutine leak, and why is it a problem?

+Simply, a goroutine 'leaks' if it is blocked waiting on an unreachable object: a mutex, channel, wait condition, etc. No place in the program still holds a reference to this object, which means this object can never be 'unlocked' and the goroutine can never be unblocked.

+And it turns out that Go currently offers us various ways to accidentally enter this case: forgetting to read from a channel for example.

+Why is this an issue?
+Well, goroutines are designed to not take much memory, at least initially (around 2 KiB), so that our program can spawn millions.
+Note that the memory used by a goroutine can and usually does grow.

+This memory is not reclaimed until the goroutine is destroyed.
+If the goroutine lives forever, we have a memory leak on our hands.

+Additionally, due to the M:N model, the Go runtime juggles N goroutines on M physical cores.
+So having lots of 'zombie' goroutines mixed with valid goroutines means having a bigger memory and CPU usage than normal when doing garbage collection, scheduling, collecting statistics, etc, in the Go runtime.

-## Watch goroutine be created and destroyed
+## Watch goroutines be created and destroyed with DTrace

-Let's start with the simplest Go program using goroutines we can think of:
+Alright, let's start slow first with the simplest Go program using goroutines we can think of:

 ```go
 package main